Admiralty and Maritime Lawyers

 Seamen who are injured on a vessel – regardless of who is at fault – have a right to “maintenance and cure,” benefits meant to cover the food and shelter the seaman would have received aboard the vessel if the injury had not happened, and appropriate medical care and rehabilitation services to bring the seaman to maximum medical improvement.

 In addition to maintenance and cure, a seaman is also potentially entitled to damages through the The Jones Act, a federal law that is designed to protect seamen who work on ships, offshore oil rigs, and other sea-going vessels.

 Cases involving the Jones Act must involve proof that the employer was negligent and therefore at fault for the seaman’s injury.
 The ship owner is also liable for the unseaworthiness of the vessel.
 Maritime lawsuits have a 3-year statute of limitations in Florida, which makes it imperative that you contact an experienced Florida maritime attorney as soon as possible after your accident.

 Maritime workers who are not considered seamen may also have a right to compensation under The Longshore and Harbor Workers’ Compensation Act.

-If you or one of your loved ones has been seriously injured in a maritime accident, please contact Hickey Law Firm, P.A. today or call (800) 215-7117 to schedule a free case evaluation with one of our experienced Miami admiralty and maritime attorneys.
+If you or one of your loved ones has been seriously injured in a maritime accident, please contact Hickey Law Firm, P.A. online or call (855) 375-3727 today to schedule a free case evaluation with one of our experienced Miami admiralty and maritime attorneys.
 We represent injured maritime accident victims throughout Miami, Fort Lauderdale, West Palm Beach, Tampa, and Orlando, Florida, and worldwide.